NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 Get your expert marketing strategist to help you brainstorm ideas for other strategic focuses of the business.
 Either come up with your own idea or see below for ideas to give inspiration:

-1. Help me to strategise with five selling points for our "Gasoline Best" strategy promoting our best-in-class gasoline tools.
+1. Help me to strategise with three selling points for our "Gasoline Best" strategy promoting our best-in-class gasoline tools to consumer users.

-2. Help me to strategise with five selling points for our "Internet of Things" connectivity innovations for our commericial tools; these include data transmission and storage in the IoT Service Portal where users have a central platform for device monitoring and management.
+2. Help me to strategise with three selling points for our "Internet of Things" connectivity innovations for our commericial tools; these include data transmission and storage in the IoT Service Portal where users have a central platform for device monitoring and management.

-3. Your own idea
+3. Please can you come up with a marketing strategy in three points for German millenials who are buying dachas in the countryside.
+Please can you focus on highlighting battery-powered tools.

-Please share your question to the bot and their answer on the Miro board.
+Please share your expert's response on the Miro board.